BIST-Research/batbot6/README.md

 If you do not see some slanted lines on the spectrograms (these are the chirps), then it is likely that the main sonar amplification board is not recieving power.

 The amp board should be recieving power from the 24v regulator, and when the script is running, the green enable LED on the amp board shuld be lit up.
 You can also listen for some faint clicking coming from the transducers.
 This indicates that the chirps are being amplified and sent out through the waveguide.

+### Recording GPS data

+`cd rtk-gps`
+`python3.8 Example1_GetPositionAccuracy.py`

+This should create a 'data' folder and create a .csv file of the GPS coordinates.
+Note that you need a whole setup for this to work!

+Keep in mind the serial device connection for the ubuntu jetson is /dev/ttyACM0 and not the typical 'COMx' you see on Windows devices.
+You can view connected devices from terminal using `ls /dev/tty*`.
+Also don't forget to adjust / and \ when moving code between Windows and Ubuntu systems.

 ## Basic theory